How much do Connect Homes cost?

 Can I have a "green" roof on my Connect Home?

-That depends what you mean.
-We use a “cool roof system” that reflects up to 78% of heat generated by the sun, thus reducing your air conditioning costs.
+We use a “cool roof system” that reflects most of the heat generated by the sun, thus reducing your air conditioning costs.
 The insulation below the roof surface is R-38 rated and the building code is generally sets the minimum at R-30.
+Given this, the roof can be considered a “green” feature.
+If you would like to have a roof with green vegetation, unfortunately, we cannot add this to the home.

 Does Connect Homes install solar panels?